 Buckboard bacon is pork shoulder, boned, trimmed, cured, and smoked.
 It is much leaner than side bacon or belly.
 The meat to fat ratio is about 3:1 or more.
 If you want to make it, use my Canadian Bacon recipe.

-Candied bacon can be made from American bacon.
+Candied bacon (above) can be made from American bacon.
 This is brown sugar bacon.
 At the top of the page are maple bacon and toffee bacon.
 Click here for three recipes: Brown Sugar Bacon, Toffee Bacon, and Chocolate Mud Pigs.

-Canadian bacon or back bacon is made from lean loin meat only, the longissimus dorsi muscle.
+Canadian bacon or Irish bacon or back bacon (above) is made from lean loin meat only, the longissimus dorsi muscle.
 It is much leaner, at least 10:1 meat to fat, and it is cured in one long thick tube and sliced after.
 In the US, it is called back bacon.
 Order boneless loin (not tenderloin) if you want to make this.
 In Canada you can also find peameal bacon which has been rolled in cornmeal.
 Click here for a recipe.

-Lardons (below) are little cubes of bacon, great for flavoring other dishes like soups, beans, salads, stir fries, eggs, etc. Just cut slab bacon into cubes.
+Lardons (above) are little cubes of bacon, great for flavoring other dishes like soups, beans, salads, stir fries, eggs, etc. Just cut slab bacon into cubes.
 Try this: Cut slab bacon into 3/4″ cubes and heat them in a pan until they are almost done.
 Then pour in an Asian BBQ sauce, perhaps a huli-huli sauce (a type of teriyaki sauce) or a yakitori sauce and simmer a few minutes.
 Heck, you can even use a Kansas City style barbecue sauce and make bacon burnt ends!

 Pancetta is Italian streaky bacon from belly or side that is cured with salt only and rolled into a log, but not smoked.

 Salt pork.
 According to USDA “Salt pork is not bacon”.
 Although it is salted, it is much fattier, and, unlike bacon, it is not smoked.
 It is generally cut from the hog’s belly or side.
 Because salt pork is so salty, cooks often blanch or soak it to extract some of the salt before using.”
-This is salt pork studded with some black pepper.

-Slab bacon is a large section of side or belly that is cured and smoked, but not sliced.
+Slab bacon (above) is a large section of side or belly that is cured and smoked, but not sliced.

 Speck.
 In Germany, Austria, and Northern Italy, dry cured belly, with more muscle than fat is smoked and dried and sliced like American bacon.
 It is a cross between prosciutto and American bacon.